lorenzpfei/anki-vacation-tts/generator/Prompt.md

 ## CONTENT DOMAINS TO COVER

-Cover at least the following domains with **high-frequency, natural phrases** used in TARGET_REGION:
+Cover at least the following domains with **high-frequency, natural, shortest possible (easiest to learn) phrases** used in TARGET_REGION:

 1. Greetings & Politeness
     - A casual “hello”.
     - A general daytime greeting that people genuinely use (not just early-morning, not stiff).
     - A natural “bye”.
+    - Casual “yes“ and “no“
     - Two “please” functions:
         - **REQUEST_PLEASE**: used when asking/requesting (e.g. “please” at the end of a request).
         - **POLITENESS_PLEASE**: used as a response to “thank you” (“You’re welcome”, “No problem”, etc.).